 Table 6 presents summary information about the protected species identified in the USFWS and state queries, along with conclusions about their potential to occur at the project site based on habitat requirements and observed conditions.
-No USFWS-designated critical habitat for any listed species is present at the proposed new clinic site.
+No USFWS-designated critical habitat is present at the proposed new clinic site.
 The existing clinic site is fully developed with the clinic building, parking, and landscaping, within a business park, and has no undisturbed natural habitat.